Ticketpark/api-docs/docs/webhooks/webhooks.md

 You can then fetch booking details [as described here](/api-docs/cookbook/read-booking.html).

 ## Tickets of booking updated
-When tickets within a confirmed booking are updated (e.q. the price or seat is changed) or when new tickets are added to an already confirmed booking, the following message will be sent to your webhook url:
+When tickets within a confirmed booking are updated (e.q. the price or seat is changed) or when new tickets are added to an already confirmed booking, the following message will be sent as POST request to your webhook url:

 ```